Nutrition Advent Calendar – Day 22

 - Are Frozen Vegetables considered processed food?

-Environmental factors such as soil quality, season, weather, farming methods and storage conditions/duration can influence nutrient content.
+However, environmental factors such as soil quality, season, weather, farming methods, and storage conditions/duration can influence nutrient content.

-Cooking Methods for Fresh, Frozen and Canned Vegetables
+Cooking Methods for Fresh, Frozen, and Canned Veggies

 How you cook food can influence the nutrient availability of certain foods.
 This helps release nutrients from the food for the body to absorb them more easily.